rust-lang/rust/src/doc/trpl/hello-cargo.md

 When our project is finally ready for release, we can use `cargo build --release` to compile our project with optimizations.

-We'll also notice that Cargo has created a new file: `Cargo.lock`.
+You'll also notice that Cargo has created a new file: `Cargo.lock`.

 ```toml
 [root]